bxdoan/bxdoan/README.md

 <div align="center">

-> Every child is an artist.
-The problem is how to remain an artist once he grows up.
+> We can’t help everyone, but everyone can help someone.

-> — Pablo Picasso —
+> — Ronald Reagan —

 </div>